pauldotknopf/blue-ribbon/README.md

 </details>

-The technician arrived with a non-powered window.
-I initially scheduled the appointment via their automated website, but unfortunately, it wasn't smart enough to know that the Tacoma required a *powered* window.
+I scheduled the appointment via their automated website, but unfortunately, the website wasn't smart enough to know that the Tacoma required a *powered* window, and the tecnician arrived with a *non-powered* window.

-The technician updated the quote to include the correct window.
+The technician updated the quote to include the correct type of window.

 <details>
   <summary>Final Safelite quote: $1,310.72</summary>